finnito/Science/content/12phy/as91171/7-forces.md

 - If the surface is sufficiently strong, the support/normal force will always oppose the force acting upon it exactly
 - It will always act at $90\degree$ to the surface
+- <mark>❗️ Draw equal and opposite weight and normal forces on your diagram.</mark>
+- <mark>❗️ What would occur if the support force was less than the weight force?</mark>

 ![](../assets/support-force-flat.png)

-<p class="instruction">Draw equal and opposite weight and normal forces on your diagram.</p>

 ---